 9th January 2023

-In recent years, debt consolidation has become a popular method of debt management, seen by many as the best way to pay off multiple current debts.
+In recent years, debt consolidation has become a popular method of debt management, seen by many as the way to pay off existing debts.
 But since there can seem to be just as many benefits as there are drawbacks to this, is debt consolidation a good idea?

 What is Debt Consolidation?

 The way debt consolidation works is simple.
 Imagine that you owed £1,200 on a car you’ve financed, £2,000 on credit cards, and £1,500 on a student loan.
-All three debts would have different rates; your car loan could be 10%, whilst your credit cards could be 40% and your student debt could be 5%.
+All three debts would have different rates.

 By taking a debt consolidation loan for the combined amount of your three debts (in this case £4,700), you can pay them all off immediately and instead of you owing three different entities money at different rates, you only owe one lender with one interest rate.

 A debt consolidation loan is a type of personal loan and can be either an unsecured or secured loan.

 A debt consolidation loan is inherently different from a Debt Management Plan (DMP) set up between you and your creditors, usually done with the help of debt charities or similar organisations that give out free advice for those in financial difficulties.